 Who Is Rocket Japanese NOT For?

 Language learning software is hardly a one-size-fits-all investment.
-Those who might not benefit from something like Rocket Japanese include those who:
+Those who might not benefit from a program like Rocket Japanese include those who:

 Rocket Japanese vs. The Competition